Facelift in Ann Arbor Plastic Surgery

 Surgical and non-surgical treatments at Ann Arbor Plastic Surgery can enhance your results.
 Some of our favorite non-surgical pairings include Botox® and dermal fillers.
 Surgical enhancements include eyelid surgery (blepharoplasty) or facial fat grafting.

-Scarring is usually minimal after a rhytidectomy if the procedure is performed by a skilled plastic surgeon like Dr. Ballard.
+Scarring is usually minimal after a rhytidectomy if the procedure is performed by a skilled plastic surgeon like Dr. Lapaine.
 Incisions are carefully placed and expertly closed to ensure good healing and minimal visibility.
 We use a multi-layer suturing technique and place incisions in natural folds and creases.
 Any scars that do occur will be most noticeable in the first few months after your surgery.
 After incisions mature and fade, they are usually hard to spot.

 There is no set age for considering facial plastic surgery.
 We operate on patients in their 40s and others in their 70s.
 Come in for a consultation to explore your candidacy for this procedure.
 If aging isn’t sufficient for a full facelift, we offer a less invasive mini-lift, a rejuvenation procedure that uses smaller incisions to lift and tighten away the early signs of aging.
 Patients that want to avoid or delay surgery altogether may want to consider an injectable treatment.
 Dermal fillers and Botox® restore a youthful appearance with minimal downtime and no incisions.